 In previous years ERD established a proven resource on EL22478 and had inferred and indicated a further several resources.
 EL 22478 includes one indicated resource with a 300,000 ton measured resource immediately available.
-ERD had identified a suitable technology provider but the prospective appears to want to import his own technology.
-The resource is highly suited to the manufacture of titanium slag.
-Due to the constraints applied by time this EL has been partially surrendered but the surrendered ground is being reapplied for under ERD.
+ERD have identified a suitable technology provider to import their own technology and also are in discussions with CSIRO on the technology available through their Light Metals Project.
+The resource is highly suited to the manufacture of titanium slag and will also produce high grade iron with a vanadium by-product.